pkaksha/reimagined-pancake/README.md

     - To Migrate prebuilt Migrations into DB :
         > docker-compose exec web python manage.py migrate

-        - If any error such as jango.db.utils.OperationalError: FATAL:  database "db_name" does not exist then execute :
+        - If any error such as django.db.utils.OperationalError: FATAL:database "db_name" does not exist then
+          execute:
             > 1. docker-compose down -v
             > 2. docker-compose exec web python manage.py migrate